- We strive to provide complete care for our patients. Learn more about all the services we provide.

 The FDA cleared several tables to be labeled decompressive and they all do basically the same thing some have fancier options.
 Some of these tables have names like the SpineMed, the Lordex machine, ABS, Extentrac, 3D Active Trac.* In my practice, I use the DRX 9000 unit because it utilizes the latest technological advances and is the most comfortable for my patients.

-Spinal Decompression causes the Disc material to get sucked back into the joint space and the outer layer is made stronger by stimulating the cartilage to regenerate to prevent re-injury.
+Decompression of the spine causes the disc material to get sucked back into the joint space and the outer layer is made stronger by stimulating the cartilage to regenerate to prevent re-injury.

 We will answer all your questions right away and give you a straight answer on time, coverage and cost.